SimonMoritz/pong-game/README.md

 # pong-game
 Pong implemented in JavaScript.

-Simple game designed by using a canvas object, each moving part of the game is represented as a class.
+Simple game designed by using a canvas object.
+Control the left side with w as up and s as down, the right player is controlled by the arrows.